-(Policy means the general way business will be conducted, it is not the only way it will be done.)
+(Policy means the general way business will be conducted, in the absence of making other specific arrangements.
+It is not the only way it will be done.)

 We reserve the right to refuse or withdraw service to clients, including part way through a job.
 There are some people we don't want to work with, working conditions we won't tolerate, or jobs we don't want to do, and we're not obligated to do so.
 Be upfront about what you expect us to do, if you unexpectedly spring undesirable conditions upon us, we may terminate a job immediately.

 I do NOT get involved in productions that promote violence, harrassment, discrimination, abusive issues, etc. Nor do I particularly want to do any work that depicts them in any way.

 We do watch the films and tapes that we're asked to copy or work on.
 This is necessary for technical quality control, and to check that we aren't doing anything that we shouldn't.

 Clients who involve themselves in work that's a breach of the law (copyright, for instance) are entirely responsible for the breaches, themselves.
 Likewise clients are responsible for finding out what is permissable, and/or obtaining permission, themselves.

 Ownership of products will only transfer to the customer after full payment of a bill.
 Depending on arrangements between myself and the client, the client may or may not hold the goods in their possession prior to completing any, or all, payments.

 Customers cannot delay payments pending internal approval.
 You agreed to pay the bill, within the “due by” period, when you booked the job.
 If you have missed a step in your internal accounting procedures, that's your problem, not mine.